loukasa/graph-coarsening/README.md

 The code accompanies the paper: [Graph reduction with spectral and cut guarantees](https://arxiv.org/abs/1808.10650) published  at JMLR/2019.

-There are four python notebooks included:
+There are four python notebooks included under `examples`:

 * The "coarsening_demo.ipynb" demonstrates how the code can be used with a toy example (see also [this blogpost](https://andreasloukas.blog/2018/11/05/multilevel-graph-coarsening-with-spectral-and-cut-guarantees/)).
 * The "experiment_approximation.ipynb" reproduces the results of Section 5.1
 * The "experiment_spectrum.ipynb" reproduces the results of Section 5.2
 * The "experiment_scalability.ipynb" reproduces the results of Section 5.3

 Since I have not fixed the random seed, some small variance should be expected in the experiment output.

 Depedencies: pygsp, matplotlib, numpy, scipy, networkx, sortedcontainers